Skip to content ↓

 To ensure every student achieves, our PE curriculum will:

-• Improve social skills through team spirit, collaborative learning and feedback.
+• Social skills are strengthened through team spirit, collaboration, and peer feedback.

 Ensure all students are literate and numerate